 PPD: Students must submit proof of a PPD skin test within one year.
 If the student has a previous positive PPD or BCG vaccine, the student will have to submit results from a current chest X-ray.
 Students must initially provide a two- step TB test unless they can provide proof of previous annual testing.
 A regular one-step TB test must be updated annually.

 Influenza Vaccine or Declination: Students must submit proof of influenza vaccine.
-If the student wishes to decline the influenza vaccine series, he or she must sign a declination form provided by Stanbridge University.
+If the student wishes to decline the influenza vaccine, he or she must sign a declination form provided by Stanbridge University.
 Students should be aware that declining the influenza vaccine may result in inability to attend clinical education at some facilities and may lead to delay of graduation.